Mayur021/aisvs-c9-action-class-conformance/README.md

 A small, dependency-light reference model and conformance suite for grading how much oversight an agent's action needs by how hard that action is to undo.
-It implements the classification and gating primitives behind OWASP AISVS v1.0 chapter C9 (Orchestration & Agentic Action Security), so an implementation can be checked against a single, explicit definition rather than each one inventing its own.
+It implements the classification and gating primitives behind OWASP AISVS v1.0 chapter C9 (Orchestration & Agentic Security), so an implementation can be checked against a single, explicit definition rather than each one inventing its own.